johnwcowan/r7rs-spec/spec/r7rs.md

 tail-recursive implementation returns to that continuation directly.

-Proper tail recursion was one of the central ideas in Steele and Sussman's original version of Scheme.
+Proper tail recursion was one of the central ideas in Steele and Sussman’s original version of Scheme.
 Their first Scheme interpreter implemented both functions and actors.
 Control flow was expressed using actors, which differed from functions in that they passed their results on to another actor instead of returning to a caller.
 In the terminology